How our Feasibility Study process helped our client go from confusion to clarity.

 The problems the client wanted to solve…

 The feasibility phase allowed us to address the key problems by exploring ‘masterplan-style’ design schemes with differing levels of demolition/ refurbishment.
 These were discussed, developed and refined to establish the best solution for this family.
-It also helped better understand the budget goals prior to the more formal design phases (2 to 3).
+It also helped better understand the budget goals prior to the more formal design phases (2 to 3) which are outlined during the feasibility study.

 The Feasibility Study (Existing Site Plan and Five Design Schemes testing whether the project is feasible)